rahulchoudhary1999/Java-based-Webservice-framework/README.md

 the above example show how to write folder-name in which services classes are located (services classes are classes using the framework to create web service for requests).

-User also have to change a single word inside web.xml, instead of 'schoolService' user have to write his/her application entity name there.
+User also have to change a single word inside web.xml, instead of 'service' user have to write his/her application entity name there.
 ```
 <servlet>
 <servlet-name>TMWebRock</servlet-name>